-The concept of Enrollment Cycles isn't new, but tuning your cycle to the Buyer's Cycle—in this case, the Prospective Student who is buying into your school's value—can revolutionize Enrollment.
+The concept of Enrollment Cycles isn't new, but tuning your cycle to the Buyer's Cycle—in this case, the Prospective Student who is buying in to your school's value—can revolutionize Enrollment and ensure equity.

-In the above e-book, we cover how alignment between the familiar Enrollment Cycles and the sales term "Buyer's Cycle" (which we define as the process your prospective student and their constituents are going through simultaneously) ensures the Enrollment Team utilizes messaging around the school's values that specifically answers the needs of the buyer/prospective student at the right times.
+In the above e-book, we cover how alignment between the familiar Enrollment Cycles and the sales term "Buyer's Cycle" ensures the Enrollment Team utilizes messaging around the school's values that specifically answers the needs of the buyer/prospective student at the right times.

 What Is An Enrollment (Sales) Cycle?

 An Enrollment (Sales) Cycle is a series of stages and activities that an Admissions Counselor moves through to represent their programs and offerings to prospective students and their constituents.